kunkel321/Stickies/README.md

 include additional human-written code for enhanced features and bug fixes..
 The system tray context menu has a few extra items, such as "Start with Windows."

 This script is unique because nearly every bit of code was created with AI prompts, then pasted into the ahk editor.
 A great deal of human input was needed, but very little of the actual code was human-generated.
 Edit: In later versions, more human code was added.

+As with all of my AutoHotkey projects, the exe file is not a compiled version of sticky notes.ahk.
+Is mearly a copy of AutoHotkey.exe (v2, 64-bit) that has been renamed to match the ahk file.
+This allows the app to be portable.
+This way, users can open the 'sticky notes.ahk' file to change the settings (all the variable assignments near the top), then save the ahk file.
+Then, double-clicking the 'sticky notes.exe' file will run the updated version.
+The caveat is that both files (ahk and exe) have to be kept together.

 ![Screenshot of Sticky Notes tool](https://i.imgur.com/QtzJshJ.png) Screenshot explanation:
 1. Sticky Note.
 The top/center of each note is a "drag area."
 Drag the drag area to move the note.
 Double-click the drag area to open the editor.
 Right-click the note for the context menu.
 Size of drag area can be customized.
 The top area of the note can be reserved.
 (It is not reserved in the image.)
 The notes have optional borders to visually differentiate them.
 Border color matches font color.